21-22 March, 2026

 Mandatory Gear will be checked at bib collection and must be carried for the entire run:

-- Snake bandage (recommended: AeroForm Snake Bite Bandage 10.5cm x 10.5cm)
+- Snake bandage (Recommended: AeroForm Snake Bite Bandage 10.5cm x 10.5cm)

 Weather-Dependant Mandatory Gear

-There is no weather-dependant mandatory gear for the 9km.
+No weather-dependant mandatory gear for the 9km.

 Gear Checks & Penalties